Actively Recruiting

 - History of chronic aspiration

-- Behavioral disorders including substance abuse that interfere with study compliance
+- Behavioral disorders including substance abuse interfering with study compliance

 - Neurocognitive disorders interfering with study compliance